 - Other expenses arising as a result of your motorcycle accident (such as motorcycle hire)

-We have seen too many bikers go to insurers for help only to have their motorcycle accident personal injury claim under-settled with no real investigation carried out.
+We have seen too many bikers go to insurers for help only to have their motorcycle accident claim under-settled with no real investigation carried out.
 Sometimes your insurance company will say you don’t have any choice but to use their legal provider - but this is simply not true.

 One biker, Graeme Cowan, needed our help after he was hit by a driver who claimed he didn’t see him.
 Graeme needed several operations to have rods and pins inserted in his thigh and hip.
 Thankfully, we were ultimately able to secure him fair damages.